 Carl Stough opened my eyes to the concept of breathing coordination.

-Watchin him work on people gave me deep insights related to what i learned to call the natural breathing reflex or Rosetta Stone of the breath.
+Watching him work on people gave me deep insights related to what I learned to call the natural breathing reflex or Rosetta Stone of the breath.
 The breathing reflex must be felt, like chocolate must be tasted.

-Some easily observed examples have mild to serious respiratory faults such as flared or sunken miss-shapen ribs, overly bent spines, slightly or severely caved in chests.
-The bottom of my sternum used to go noticeably inward and looked like a divot or sort of mid chest “pothole” aka pectus excavatum.
+Some easily observed examples have mild to serious respiratory faults such as flared or sunken miss-shapen ribs, overly bent spines, and slightly or severely caved-in chests.
+The bottom of my sternum used to go noticeably inward and looked like a divot or sort of mid-chest “pothole” aka pectus excavatum.

 Most people I have met have accessory breathing muscle over-activation.
 Breathing muscles that support the primary breathing muscles but overreact and get in the way.
-Imagine 2-5 people trying to help you sign your name and how difficult that would be to coordinate all of them as the same time..
-Each each person with a slightly or greatly different idea of what your signature should look and feel like.
+Imagine 2-5 people trying to help you sign your name and how difficult it would be to coordinate all of them at the same time.
+Each person has a slightly or greatly different idea of what your signature should look and feel like.

 Stuttering, laryngitis, emphysema, spasmodic dysphonia, heart conditions, nervous disorders, hypertension, and many other illnesses can be positively or negatively influenced by the way one breathes.

-These patterns and sequencing are insights in the way breathing should look, feel and function.
+These patterns and sequencing are insights in the way breathing should look, feel, and function.
 There are different ways of addressing them taught in our school and in our home study programs.
-They consist of diaphragm function, rib & lung expansion, muscular interrelationships and are in many ways governed by posture and attitude.
-They involve proper integration between the pelvic, belly, back, side, chest, throat and jaw portions of the breathing cycle coupled with an interior perception of ease, flow, oneness/wholeness and foundation.
+They consist of diaphragm function, rib & lung expansion, and muscular interrelationships and are in many ways governed by posture and attitude.
+They involve proper integration between the pelvic, belly, back, side, chest, throat, and jaw portions of the breathing cycle coupled with an interior perception of ease, flow, oneness/wholeness, and foundation.
 Vocal sound production quality is critical to proper assessment.

-WARNING: A series of events and or breathing or physical or breathing exercises that utilize a repeated one of a kind affect will most often sustain a limitation in one's breathing giving way to future respiratory inhibitions or distortions
+A series of events and or breathing or physical or breathing exercises that utilize a repeated one of a kind affect will most often sustain a limitation in one's breathing, giving way to future respiratory inhibitions or distortions.

-The breathing is rarely addressed as a separate and unique component.
+Breathing is rarely addressed as a separate and unique component.
 "Center stage" so to speak.
 X-rays do not show muscles or record sound.
-Body work can help a great deal but can not go deep enough to change the very deep muscles and undersides of accessory breathing muscles.
-Movement techniques do well with the overall body coordination of balance and weight bearing efficiency but energy intolerance and or neighboring "accessory" muscles and bones get in the way of the breathing action when they should be more isolated.
+Bodywork can help a great deal but can not go deep enough to change the very deep muscles and undersides of accessory breathing muscles.
+Movement techniques do well with the overall body coordination of balance and weight-bearing efficiency but energy intolerance and or neighboring "accessory" muscles and bones get in the way of the breathing action when they should be more isolated.

 Ribs that go in when one breathes in or go out when they exhale should be considered respiratory faults.
 Diaphragms that expand on one side and contract to the other simultaneously (paradoxical) also serve to unbalance respiration.

-Try and make a steady even, unwavering sound with your voice and at the same time move your belly in and out once every second as if you were transitioning between six months pregnant and a thin wasted physical culturist with a small waist and huge chest.
+Try to make a steady, even, unwavering sound with your voice and at the same time move your belly in and out once every second as if you were transitioning between six months pregnant and a thin wasted physical culturist with a small waist and huge chest.
 Most will experience a wavering of the sound.
 A key factor of the wavering is caused by the belly muscles getting in the way of the action of the diaphragm.
-To breathe, speak, walk, sleep, and sing more easily we must be able to engage and disengage from the belly and other non specific breathing muscles.
+To breathe, speak, walk, sleep, and sing more easily we must be able to engage and disengage from the belly and other non-specific breathing muscles.
 We must also coordinate the action so that the entire unit is properly supported and the relationships between the diaphragm, belly, chest, mouth, throat and jaw are kept in steady but relaxed integration.
-We expand upon all this in self help program, or private sessions.
+We expand upon all this in self help program or private sessions.